Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 Common Ineligible Costs to Avoid:

-• Marketing Expenses: Costs related to promoting or selling a new product or service, even if it's linked to an R&D project.
+• Market Research Expenses: Costs related to investigating the commercial success of a project cannot be included; this includes customer surveys, competitor analysis and early stage project scoping (before scientific or technological uncertainty).
+Similarly, promoting or selling a new product or service can't be included, even if it's linked to an R&D project.

 • Routine Maintenance: General repairs or maintenance of equipment and systems used in day-to-day operations which don’t directly contribute to technological or scientific advancement.